adal877/simple-bank-simulation/README.md

 # A little remember
 I'm brazilian, so the program accepts the CPF as document.
 I've made a parser to accept this, not any type of north american national document.
 I'll probably do something like this later.
-The parser accepts exactly 11 characters and it will parse the '.' and '-' and then finnaly delets it (if it exists in the input).
+The parser accepts exactly 11 characters and it will parse the '.' and '-' and then finally delets it (if it exists in the input).

 # What if I want to run it?
 Okay.
-Good point, quick answere: `git clone https://github.com/adal877/simple-bank-simulation.git && cd simple-bank-simulation && make && ./my-bank`.
+Good point, quick answer:
+`git clone https://github.com/adal877/simple-bank-simulation.git && cd simple-bank-simulation && make && ./my-bank`